hairyf/vue3-pixi/README.md

 <Filter /> <!-- or --> <pixi-filter />
 ```

-> Other components also support the `pixi-` prefix, so you can choose according to your personal preference.
+> Other components also support the `pixi-` prefix, so you can choose according to you personal preference.

 ## Assets